Description

 Vanilla, lemon, floral.
 Silky body and balanced acidity.

-The cherries are hand-picked and harvested by farmers and delivered to the Washed station.
-Upon receipt, employees hand sort the cherries to remove unripe or damaged cherries.
+Farmers select and hand-pick the cherries, then deliver them to the Washed station.
+Upon receipt, employees manually sort through the cherries to remove any that are unripe or damaged.